BarsaminDev/pkg_node_bsaws/README.md

 ```

 ### scan
 Scan will give the entire table.
+Very convinient to use on a small table
+such as discovery lookup talbe.
+NOT recommended if the table is very large.
 ```javascript
 dynamo.scan(params)
   .then((response) => {